A Relaxed Localized Trust-Region Reduced Basis Approach for Optimization of Multiscale Problems: Numerical experiments

-\paragraph{Complexity measures} To assess the presented methods w.r.t. their computational demands, we count the evaluations of the respective systems.
-To be precise, we deviate between the following complexities: \begin{description} \item[FEM:] FEM evaluations, proportional to $\mathcal{T}_h$, which are needed for approximating \eqref{P.state} or \eqref{eq:dual_solution} with FEM or for enriching the respective global RB model for Methods 2.r and 2. \item[RB:] Global RB evaluations for approximating the FEM system, proportional to the global basis size, used in Methods 2.r and 2. \item[LOD coarse:] Coarse PG--LOD system evaluations with exact corrector data, meaning to solve \eqref{eq:PG_LOD} or \eqref{eq:PG_LOD_dual}, proportional to the coarse mesh $\mathcal{T}_H$.
-These are only required in Method 3 and for the FOM-based termination criterion in Methods 4.r and 4. \item[LOD local:] Local evaluations of all FOM corrector problems that are required for assembling the multiscale stiffness matrix of \eqref{eq:PG_LOD} and \eqref{eq:PG_LOD_dual}, locally proportional to $U_\kl(T)_h$. \item[RBLOD coarse:] Coarse PG--LOD system evaluations with RB-based corrector data for the multiscale stiffness matrix, required for the snapshots generation in the TSRBLOD, proportional to the coarse mesh $\mathcal{T}_H$. \item[RBLOD local:] RB evaluations of the RB corrector problems, proportional to the local RB sizes. \item[TSRBLOD:] RB evaluations of the TSRBLOD system, proportional to the two-scale RB size. \end{description}
+\textbf{Complexity measures.} To assess the presented methods w.r.t. their computational demands, we count the accumulated evaluations of the FOM and ROM systems that were needed until the respective algorithm is aborted.
+To be precise, we deviate between the following complexities: \begin{description} \item[FEM] FEM evaluations, proportional to the DoFs in $\mathcal{T}_h$, which are needed for approximating \eqref{P.state} or~\eqref{eq:dual_solution} with FEM or for enriching the respective global RB model for Methods 2.r and 2. \item[RB] Global RB evaluations for approximating the FEM system, proportional to the global basis size. \item[LOD coarse] Coarse PG--LOD system evaluations with exact corrector data, meaning to solve \eqref{eq:PG_LOD} or~\eqref{eq:PG_LOD_dual}, proportional to the DoFs in the coarse mesh $\mathcal{T}_H$.
+These are only required in Method 3 and for the FOM-based termination criterion in Methods 4.r and 4. \item[LOD local] Local evaluations of all FOM corrector problems that are required for assembling the multiscale stiffness matrix of \eqref{eq:PG_LOD} and \eqref{eq:PG_LOD_dual}, locally proportional to the fine DoFs in the coarse-scale patch~$U_\kl(T)$, indicated by the subscript $h$, i.e., $U_\kl(T)_h$. \item[RBLOD coarse] Coarse PG--LOD system evaluations with RB-based correctors for the multiscale stiffness matrix, required for the snapshots generation in the TSRBLOD, proportional to the DoFs in~$\mathcal{T}_H$. \item[RBLOD local] RB evaluations of the RB corrector problems, proportional to the local RB sizes. \item[TSRBLOD] RB evaluations of the TSRBLOD system, proportional to the two-scale RB size. \end{description}